sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 As much as possible, check all command line arguments before you enter the rest of the program.
 For example, if the user enters a file name, ensure that file exists before you execute any time-consuming setup tasks for the program.
-If you expect an argument to be an integer, and it isn't, fail before you start doing database connections, etc.
+If you expect an argument to be an integer, and it isn't, fail before you start doing database connections, processing large volumes of data, etc.

 Note this may not always be possible.
 For example, if a program were to read a formatted file, and the user specifies a valid filename in the command line arguments, we won't know about the bad format until we start reading the file.
-But whenever we can, we want the program to fail quickly.
+But whenever we can check arguments beforehand, we want to.

 ### Complicated Arguments